Southwest cancels more flights, draws federal investigation

 “They like acted like (Tuesday’s flight) was going to go until they started saying, ‘Oh, five more minutes.
 Oh, 10 more minutes.’
 I’m not sure what’s up with them.
 It seems a little off.”

+Zanin plans to ask Southwest to be reimbursed for part of their original tickets plus the new ones on American, and extra spending on rental cars, parking, an Uber ride and food — about $2,000 in all.

+“I don’t have good faith that they will do much of anything,” she said.

-Associated Press writers Heather Hollingsworth in Kansas City, Missouri, and Thalia Beaty in New York contributed to this story.
+Associated Press writers Heather Hollingsworth in Kansas City, Missouri, Thalia Beaty in New York and Sophie Austin in Sacramento, California, contributed to this story.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.